Constrained regret minimization for multi-criterion multi-armed bandits: Constrained regret minimization

-The main takeaways from Theorem~\ref{thm:upper_bound_feasible_sg} are as follows.
+The main takeaways from Theorem~\ref{thm:con_lcb_feasible1} are as follows.

-\textbullet~The upper bound on the expected number of pulls for feasible, suboptimal arms is logarithmic in the horizon~$T,$ and inversely proportional to the square of the suboptimality gap.
-This is similar to bounds known for the classical unconstrained regret minimization problem.
+$\bullet$~The upper bound on the expected number of pulls for feasible, suboptimal arms is logarithmic in the horizon~$T,$ and inversely proportional to the square of the suboptimality gap.
+This is similar to bounds known for classical (unconstrained) MABs.

-\textbullet~For deceiver arms, the upper bound on the expected number of pulls, also logarithmic in $T,$ is inversely proportional to the square of the feasiblity gap.
-This is similar to the bound one would obtain in a pure CVaR minimization problem for a hypothetical instance consisting of all the originally infeasible arms, and a single hypothetical (optimal) arm having CVaR~$\tau.$
+$\bullet$~For deceiver arms, the upper bound on the expected number of pulls, also logarithmic in $T,$ is inversely proportional to the square of the feasiblity gap.
+This is similar to the bound one would obtain in a pure~$g_1$ minimization problem for a hypothetical instance consisting of all the originally infeasible arms, and a single hypothetical (optimal) arm having $g_1$ equal to $\tau.$

-\textbullet~The bound on the expected number of pulls of non-deceiver, infeasible arms involves a minimum of the dominant terms in the above two cases.
-Intuitively, this is because these arms can disambiguated in two ways: based on their mean gap, and their feasibility gap.
+$\bullet$~The bound on the expected number of pulls of non-deceiver, infeasible arms involves a minimum of the dominant terms in the above two cases.
+Intuitively, this is because these arms can disambiguated in two ways: via the suboptimality gap, and the feasibility~gap.

-\textbullet~The probability that the feasiblity flag incorrectly identifies the instance as infeasible is upper bounded by a power law in the horizon~$T.$ Note that the specific form of the probability of mis-identification bound is not fundamental; a small modification in the algorithm would make this bound a faster decaying power law at the expense of a multiplicative bump in regret.
+$\bullet$~The probability that the feasiblity flag incorrectly identifies the instance as infeasible is upper bounded by a power law in the horizon~$T.$ Note that the specific form of the probability of mis-identification bound is not fundamental; a small modification in the algorithm would make this bound a faster decaying power law at the expense of a multiplicative bump in regret.
 However, that this probability is not \emph{much} smaller (for example, exponentially decaying in the horizon~$T$) is a consequence of an inherent tension between regret minimization and feasiblity identification.
 A similar tension is known to exist between regret minimization and best arm identification in the unconstrained setting; see \cite{bubeck2009}).
 We provide lower bounds on the probability that any consistent algorithm makes a mistake in feasibility identification in Section~\ref{sec:lower_bounds}.